 Magic words are discovery, adventure, colours, culture, oceanview, spirituality, traditions.

 What about accommodation?
 The magic begins at the moment you step into an amazing peaceful villa and this incredible view of vibrant green belonging to a landscape garden welcomes you in the best way.
 It looks like Mother Nature is keeping all the luminous light here, letting you reach a nirvana state.

-A wooden (or straw) roof, small pool, guardian statues to watch over you, dreamy bedroom and open space is better than a five-star hotel.
+A wooden (or straw) roof, small pool, guardian statues to watch over you, dreamy bedroom, and open space are better than a five-star hotel.
 Especially at night, when you look up to the sky and million stars are above your head, right before your very eyes.